-3 class hrs., 0 lab hrs., 15 wks., (3 cr) This course provides both first-time and returning students with specific skills and strategies needed to accomplish their academic goals with a higher degree of success.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 hrs/wk (3 hrs Lecture) 15 wks This course provides both first-time and returning students with specific skills and strategies needed to accomplish their academic goals with a higher degree of success.
 Through lectures, readings, discussions, group exercises, and guest speakers, students will be introduced to a wide variety of topics critical to academic success, such as; time management, setting priorities, learning styles analysis, campus and community resources, campus policies, critical thinking, diversity, motivation, and test-taking skills.
 The focus of this course is on assisting students as they develop academic skills, competence, and increased confidence.
 Prerequisite: TRIO participant